 Examples of powers you can transfer include (but are not limited to):

 - Negotiate and sign contracts for purchases, such as homes or vehicles

 - Handle banking transactions, including deposits and withdrawals

 - Buy or sell property

 - Apply for Supplemental Security Income (SSI) or California Medical Assistance Program (Medi-Cal) benefits

-Even if a power of attorney contains a phrase, such as “all other powers are granted,” there are certain tasks that agents cannot perform.
-According to Probate Code Section 4264, an agent cannot make or change a will.
-However, an agent can establish a trust for the principal if it is specifically noted in the document.
+Even if a power of attorney contains a phrase such as “all other powers are granted,” there are certain tasks that agents cannot perform.
+According to California Probate Code Section 4264, an agent cannot make or change a will.
+However, an agent can establish a trust for the principal if it’s specifically noted in the POA document.

-In California, an agent also can only use a principal’s assets if they are specifically gifted to him or her.
+In California, an agent can only use a principal’s assets if they are specifically gifted to him or her.
 It is illegal for agents to make gifts to themselves.
-An attorney-in-fact that takes money or property of a principal who is 65 or older without consent can be charged with elder abuse.
+Also, an agent who takes the money or personal property of a principal 65 years or older without consent can be charged with elder abuse.

-To ensure the legality of a health care directive, it must be signed by the principal in front of two witnesses.
-The two witnesses also must sign the directive.
+A California health care directive must be signed by a notary public or signed by the principal in front of two witnesses (the two witnesses also must sign the directive).
 The principal’s agent, health care provider, or an employee of the provider cannot be witnesses.